LakeinLove/Mage-The-Awakening/Magic/Magic Concepts/Awakened Will.md

 Magic is an extraordinarily useful tool for the observation and analysis of the [[Mystery|Mysteries]].
 Virtually all phenomena in the Fallen World can be observed and described by one or more [[Arcanum|Arcana]].

-Mages largely agree that the rare exceptions are subjects that hail from Realms that are completely alien to human thought — including the Abyss.
+Mages largely agree that the rare exceptions are subjects that hail from Realms that are completely alien to human thought — including [[The Abyss]].
 The Wise likewise recognize that not all [[Mystery|Mysteries]] are the result of Awakened magic — no more than the motion of the sea is caused by the existence of thermometers or barometers.